 Public, Proprietary, Non-Profit Representative Governor Appointee

 Angel, like many other Californians, understands the life-changing power of student financial aid.
-He was midway through completing his degree at the University of California, Riverside when his family lost their home and small business at the height of the Great Recession.
+He was midway through completing his bachelor’s degree at the University of California, Riverside, when his family lost their home and small business at the height of the Great Recession.
 With the help of Cal Grants, a part-time job in retail, and what little his family could afford, Angel got to the finish line and became the first in his family to graduate from college.

 Since then, Angel has dedicated his career to easing the pathway to higher education for students.

-In 2012, Angel served as Strategic Communications Specialist for an initiative by the Bill & Melinda Gates Foundation, National League of Cities, and City of Riverside Mayor’s Office to boost college completion among low-income young adults.
+In 2012, Angel served as Strategic Communications Specialist for an initiative by the Bill & Melinda Gates Foundation, the National League of Cities, and the City of Riverside Mayor’s Office to boost college completion among low-income young adults.

 From 2008 to 2012, Angel held multiple positions at the Greater Riverside Chambers of Commerce, managing business-education partnerships, community development, and workforce development advocacy.

 In 2021, Angel earned a master’s degree in higher education administration and policy from UC Riverside.
 He is a member of the Campaign for College Opportunity Advisory Council and the Civil Rights Institute of Inland Southern California Board of Directors.
 He lives with his husband, Jesse, in Riverside County.